rabobank-nederland/omnikassa-java-sdk/README.md

 ### Version 1.14.1

-* Add support for nullable fields in RefundDetailsResponse
+* Added support for nullable fields in RefundDetailsResponse

 ### Version 1.14.0